prmtl/appfy.recipe.gae/README.txt

 appfy.recipe.gae:app_lib
 ------------------------
 Downloads libraries from PyPi and installs in the app directory.
-This recipe extends `zc.recipe.egg <http://pypi.python.org/pypi/zc.recipe.egg>`_ so all the options from that recipe are also valid.
+This recipe extends `zc.recipe.egg.Eggs <http://pypi.python.org/pypi/zc.recipe.egg>`_, so all the options from that recipe are also valid.

 Options
 ~~~~~~~